 The Financial Conduct Authority's new prudential regime for MiFID investment firms (the Investment Firms Prudential Regime, or "IFPR") came into force on 1 January 2022.
-The Company is therefore now subject to the new rules under IFPR which set out requirements for, amongst other things, regulatory capital, liquidity levels, regulatory reporting and supervision of investment firms.
+The Company is therefore subject to rules under IFPR which set out requirements for, amongst other things, regulatory capital, liquidity levels, regulatory reporting and supervision of investment firms.
 The Board is responsible for ensuring compliance with these new requirements.